ful1e5/Bibata_Cursor/README.md

 ## 💖 Support Bibata's Future

 Your sponsorship is crucial for Bibata's ongoing success.
 A **$1** contribution helps maintain servers for **24/7 accessibility**.
 With your support, I can upgrade to high-performance AWS servers, improving user experience.
 Sponsors also enjoy exclusive premium features for a more rewarding engagement.

-Invest in Bibata's future — become a valued sponsor today.

 # Bibata Cursor